IDT-ITI/B-FPGM/README.md

 ## Citation
 [comment]: <If you find our pruning method or pruned models useful in your work, please cite the following publication where this approach was proposed:>
-This work was submitted to inter Conference on Applications of Computer Vision Workshops (WACVW 2025) as:
+This work was submitted and is under review:

-N. Kaparinos, V. Mezaris, "B-FPGM: Lightweight Face Detection via Bayesian-Optimized Soft FPGM Pruning", Submitted to Proc.
-IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW 2025), Waikoloa, Hawaii, USA, 2025.
+N. Kaparinos, V. Mezaris, "B-FPGM: Lightweight Face Detection via Bayesian-Optimized Soft FPGM Pruning", under review.